-Play balls and fun colourful games with your child which involve manipulating shapes, like Lego blocks or puzzle pieces.
+Play balls and fun, colourful games with your child which involve manipulating shapes, like building blocks or puzzle pieces.
 As your child slowly grows, ask him/her to talk about objects near them and describe colours and proportions.

 5. The Decision Game

-Give your child tasty treats and ask them to pick between the different flavours available.
+Give your child tasty treats and ask him to pick between the different flavours available.

-- Would they prefer pizza for dinner or a burger?
+- Would he prefer pizza for dinner, or a burger?

-- Would they prefer to go to the park or play video games at a friend’s place?
+- Would he prefer to go to the park, or play video games at a friend’s place?

 - Red sweater or brown overcoat?